-- (a) Mortgage Insurance Policies (where applicable); - (b) Subordination of Excess Available Income; and - (c) Subordination of the Class B Notes.
+- (a) Mortgage Insurance Policies (where applicable); - (b) application of available Excess Available Income; and - (c) Subordination of the Class B Notes.

 There are two levels of protection against losses available to Class B Noteholders, to the extent that the protections remain available at any given time.
 These protections are: